 No matter what profession you enter, your values and your faith can and should influence who you decide to be in the world.
 Alongside a community of peers and the university chaplains, EVM offers students the opportunity to examine their beliefs and values, explore connections between their faith and the classroom, and experience internships in fields of service, justice, and ministry.

 Students in EVM come from many majors and choose many paths after Furman including seminary and ministry, nonprofits, academia, legal, medical, and corporate professions.
 Students in the program reflect a diversity of backgrounds and interests which offer open, robust, thoughtful exploration and conversation.
 Internships are chosen in consultation with the chaplains and customized toward your goals for further learning and engagement.

 After your first year in the program, we’ll discuss your personal and professional goals with you and work together to find a supervised, off-campus internship that will help you realize those goals.
 We’ve worked with over 150 churches, non-profits, social agencies, and other organizations around Greenville.
 Sure, we’ve had students working in churches, but we’ve also had students helping with mediation in a lawyer’s office, working with social justice non-profits, and even working with the chaplain at a prison.

 Does EVM sound right for you?
-Apply now.
+Contact the chaplains for more information or apply now.